Integralophie/DataScienceProj2/Report.md

 ## Uncertainties

-The data on fatalities are collected from air crash investigation reports, and may be able to assume that there are no sampling uncertainties in the collection of data, because our dataset is pretty close to the population.
+The data on fatalities are collected from air crash investigation reports, and we may be able to assume that there are no sampling uncertainties in the collection of data, because our dataset is pretty close to the population.
 However, we also believe that there’s a underestimate of the number of air crashes: as we look through the